Zoran Luledzija

 Next.js internationalization (i18n) tutorial

-All code samples used in this article are available on the GitHub repo.
+All code samples used in this section are available on the GitHub repo.

 Create a new Next.js project

-First, let's create a new Next.js project with the create-next-app CLI tool.
+What better way to begin than with a fresh new project?
+To create a new Next.js project, we will use the create-next-app CLI tool.
 This tool is maintained by the creators of Next.js and will make the creation process easier for us.
-By running the command below, we will create a new Next.js project called nextjs-i18n-example in a folder with the same name.
+By running the command below, we will create a new Next.js project called nextjs-app-router-i18n-example in a directory with the same name.

 Add React Intl dependency